AlexandreDdaCosta/olympus/README.md

 This is the primary repository for the olympus project.

+## INTRODUCTION

+The goal of the olympus project is to create a web platform for both development and deployment.
+It is designed around regularly-maintained, enterprise-class software, and can be scaled up to major deployments and down to a single, home-based server.
+The ideal use-case is of a small, local installation using a number of tiny servers as nodes.
+The tiny server class has the advantage of being both economical and low on power consumption.
+A single, robustly-built data center class server can host olympus, but power consumption can be the equivalent of 8-10 tiny servers.
+In its expanded configuration, olympus has three core servers:

+* Interface (web-facing),
+* Supervisor (controller)
+* Database/file server.

+Olympus allows a fourth type of server, the "worker" class, which can be spun up or down as needed for processing-intensive tasks.
+This last type of node is a good place to use an enterprise-class server, since the occasional use envisioned of the worker class means that power consumption will remain reasonable.

 ## Developer notes for pushing working olympus repository to Github

 *Note*: The first series of operations are one-time only, but they may be